phage therapy

 The development of Entelli-02 involved a decade’s worth of bacterial isolates.
 The research team, led by Dr Dinesh Subedi, developed and produced Entelli-02 through a rigorous process of phage isolation, genetic adaptation, and preclinical testing.

-Initially, the team began with three phages in the cocktail.
+Initially, the team began by combining three phages into a cocktail.
 Through iterative design, they improved the cocktail by genetically adapting the viruses to expand their host range, followed by the selection of two additional phages with improved treatment outcomes.
 The final product contains five phages that could kill a broad range of Enterobacter isolates and reduce bacterial loads in infected mice by over 99%.

 Manufacturing and Regulatory Approval